Colorado 2019: Foundations Retreat

 Check out by 1 pm

-You can get a full refund for amounts paid minus a $150 cancellation fee until June 15th.
+Your $300 deposit is non-refundable.
+You can get a refund for the rest of your fees paid until May 1st.
 After that nothing is refundable unless I can fill your spot.
-If I am able to fill your spot, you will get a refund minus $150.
+If I am able to fill your spot, you will get a refund minus your deposit.

 WHAT TO BRING